SinaNavidii/Coulombic-Efficiency-Driven-Optimization-of-Health-Aware-Charging-Protocols/README.md

-# Coulombic Efficiency-Driven Optimization of Health-Aware Charging Protocols
-### An Experimental Investigation on LCO/Graphite Lithium-Ion Cells
+# Coulombic Efficiency-Driven Optimization of Health-Aware Charging Protocols: An Experimental Investigation on LCO/Graphite Lithium-Ion Cells

 This repository contains the code used in the paper **DOI**